-(i) Options provided as remuneration and shares issued on exercise of such options, together with terms and conditions of the options, can be found in section D of the Remuneration Report.
+(I) Options provided as remuneration and shares issued on exercise of such options, together with terms and conditions of the options, can be found in section D of the Remuneration Report.

-(ii) Option holdings
+(II) Option holdings

-The numbers of options over ordinary shares in the Company held during the financial year by each director of Fiducian Group Limited, including their personally related and associated entities, are set out on the next page.
+The numbers of options over ordinary shares in the Company held during the financial year by each director of Fiducian Group Limited, including their personally related and associated entities, are set out below.

-24. KEY MANAGEMENT PERSONNEL DISCLOSURES (CONTINUED)
+23. KEY MANAGEMENT PERSONNEL DISCLOSURES (CONTINUED)